GES

 Agriculture in Indian Economy — Structural Overview

-Agriculture contributes approximately 15% of India's GDP (at current prices, FY24) but employs about 42% of the total workforce — this gap is the clearest indicator of low productivity and disguised unemployment in Indian agriculture.
-India is the world's largest producer of milk, spices, pulses, jute, and bananas, and the second-largest producer of rice, wheat, fruits, vegetables, sugarcane, tea, and cotton.
-The total food grain production in 2022-23 was a record 329.7 million tonnes.
-India's gross cropped area is about 198 million hectares, with a cropping intensity of 142%.
-The net sown area is approximately 140 million hectares (about 43% of the total geographical area).
-A critical structural concern is the dominance of small and marginal farmers — 86.1% of all operational holdings are below 2 hectares (Agriculture Census 2015-16), but these small farms operate only 47.3% of the total cultivated area.
-The average farm size has declined from 2.28 hectares (1970-71) to 1.08 hectares (2015-16) due to continuous fragmentation caused by inheritance laws and population pressure.
-This fragmentation makes mechanisation difficult, reduces bargaining power, and limits access to institutional credit.
-Gross Value Added (GVA) from agriculture grew at 4.0% in FY23 and 1.8% in FY24.
-The sector acts as a buffer during economic downturns — during COVID-19 (FY21), agriculture was the only sector with positive GVA growth (3.3%), while overall GDP contracted by 5.8%.
+Agriculture contributes about 15% of India's GDP (FY24, current prices) but employs roughly 42% of the workforce.
+This gap signals massive disguised unemployment and low productivity.
+India leads global production in milk, spices, pulses, jute, and bananas.
+It ranks second in rice, wheat, fruits, vegetables, sugarcane, tea, and cotton.
+Total food grain production hit a record 329.7 million tonnes in 2022-23.
+Gross cropped area stands at about 198 million hectares with a cropping intensity of 142%.
+Net sown area covers approximately 140 million hectares (43% of total geographical area).
+Small and marginal farmers dominate: 86.1% of operational holdings fall below 2 hectares (Agriculture Census 2015-16), yet these farms cover only 47.3% of cultivated area.
+Average farm size shrank from 2.28 hectares (1970-71) to 1.08 hectares (2015-16) due to inheritance-driven fragmentation and population pressure.
+This fragmentation blocks mechanisation, weakens bargaining power, and restricts institutional credit access.
+Agriculture GVA grew 4.0% in FY23 and 1.8% in FY24.
+The sector buffers economic downturns.
+During COVID-19 (FY21), agriculture posted positive GVA growth of 3.3% while overall GDP contracted 5.8%.
+Expect exam questions on the GDP-employment mismatch and farm size data.

 Cropping Pattern & Seasons

-India has three main cropping seasons determined by the monsoon cycle.
-Kharif season (June-October): Sowing coincides with the southwest monsoon.
-Major crops: rice (largest kharif crop by area and value), maize, jowar, bajra, cotton, sugarcane, soybean, groundnut, tur/arhar (pigeon pea), urad, moong.
-Rabi season (October-March): Sowing begins after the monsoon withdrawal.
-Requires irrigation or residual soil moisture.
-Major crops: wheat (dominant rabi crop), mustard/rapeseed, gram (chickpea), barley, linseed, masoor (lentil), safflower, coriander.
-Rabi crops benefit from western disturbances bringing winter rainfall to north India.
-Zaid season (March-June): Short summer season between rabi harvest and kharif sowing.
-Crops: watermelon, cucumber, muskmelon, summer moong, vegetables.
-India's crop diversification has been slow — rice and wheat together account for about 75% of procurement and 80% of PDS distribution, creating a cereal-centric food policy.
-The government has been promoting millets (Shree Anna) — 2023 was declared International Year of Millets on India's initiative at FAO.
-Millets (ragi, bajra, jowar) are nutritious, require less water, and are climate-resilient.
-The National Food Security Mission (NFSM) covers rice, wheat, pulses, coarse cereals/millets, and oilseeds.
-India's oilseed deficit is a major concern — India imports about 60% of its edible oil needs (Rs 1.5+ lakh crore annually), making it the world's largest edible oil importer.
+India follows three cropping seasons tied to the monsoon cycle.
+Kharif (June-October): Sowing aligns with the southwest monsoon.
+Major crops include rice (largest kharif crop), maize, jowar, bajra, cotton, sugarcane, soybean, groundnut, tur/arhar, urad, and moong.
+Rabi (October-March): Sowing starts after monsoon withdrawal.
+It needs irrigation or residual moisture.
+Dominant crops are wheat, mustard/rapeseed, gram, barley, linseed, masoor, safflower, and coriander.
+Western disturbances bring winter rain to north India, benefiting rabi crops.
+Zaid (March-June): A short summer season between rabi harvest and kharif sowing.
+Crops include watermelon, cucumber, muskmelon, summer moong, and vegetables.
+Diversification has been slow.
+Rice and wheat together account for about 75% of procurement and 80% of PDS distribution, creating a cereal-centric food policy.
+The government promotes millets (Shree Anna).
+India pushed 2023 as the International Year of Millets through FAO.
+Millets like ragi, bajra, and jowar require less water and resist climate stress.
+NFSM covers rice, wheat, pulses, coarse cereals/millets, and oilseeds.
+India's oilseed deficit is critical.
+India imports about 60% of its edible oil needs (Rs 1.5+ lakh crore annually), making it the world's largest edible oil importer.
+Exam tip: Memorise kharif vs rabi crops and the oilseed import figure.

 Green Revolution & Subsequent Revolutions

-The Green Revolution (1960s-70s) transformed India from a food-deficit country dependent on PL-480 American wheat imports to a self-sufficient and eventually food-surplus nation.
-Key elements: High Yielding Variety (HYV) seeds developed by Norman Borlaug (wheat) at CIMMYT Mexico, adapted for Indian conditions by M.S.
-Swaminathan at IARI, New Delhi.
-HYV seeds required complementary inputs — chemical fertilisers (urea, DAP), assured irrigation (tube-wells, canals), pesticides, and mechanisation (tractors, threshers).
-The Intensive Agricultural Area Programme (IAAP, 1964-65) extended the package approach to larger areas.
-Impact: India's wheat production rose from 11 million tonnes (1960) to 55 million tonnes (1990).
+The Green Revolution (1960s-70s) turned India from a food-deficit nation dependent on PL-480 American wheat into a self-sufficient food producer.
+Norman Borlaug developed HYV wheat seeds at CIMMYT Mexico.
+M.S.
+Swaminathan adapted them for Indian conditions at IARI, New Delhi.
+HYV seeds needed complementary inputs: chemical fertilisers, assured irrigation, pesticides, and mechanisation.
+The IAAP (1964-65) extended the package approach.
+India's wheat output jumped from 11 million tonnes (1960) to 55 million tonnes (1990).
 Rice production doubled.
-Punjab, Haryana, and western UP became the granary of India.
-However, the Green Revolution had serious limitations: (1) Regional concentration — benefited irrigated areas in northwest India; eastern India, dryland farming regions, and southern states were largely bypassed.
-(2) Crop bias — focused on wheat and rice; neglected pulses, oilseeds, millets, and coarse cereals, leading to nutritional imbalance.
-(3) Environmental damage — soil degradation from excessive chemical use, water table depletion in Punjab (water table falling 0.5 metres/year in central Punjab), pesticide pollution, loss of biodiversity.
-(4) Socio-economic inequality — large farmers with irrigation benefited disproportionately; small/marginal farmers were left behind.
-(5) Punjab's agrarian crisis — monoculture of wheat-rice rotation degraded soils, stubble burning causes air pollution.
-Subsequent revolutions attempted to extend growth to other sectors: White Revolution/Operation Flood (1970-96, Verghese Kurien): dairy cooperative model (Anand pattern) replicated nationally; India became the world's largest milk producer (230 million tonnes, 2022-23).
-Blue Revolution: fisheries development — India is the 2nd largest fish producer globally (17.7 million tonnes).
-Yellow Revolution: oilseeds — Technology Mission on Oilseeds (TMO, 1986).
-Pink Revolution: meat/poultry.
-Golden Revolution: horticulture.
-Rainbow Revolution: comprehensive agricultural growth across all sectors.
+Punjab, Haryana, and western UP became India's granary.
+But the Green Revolution had serious limits.
+It concentrated in irrigated northwest India, bypassing eastern and dryland regions.
+It favoured wheat and rice, neglecting pulses, oilseeds, and millets.
+Excessive chemical use degraded soils and depleted Punjab's water table (falling 0.5 metres/year in central Punjab).
+Large irrigated farmers gained disproportionately.
+Punjab's wheat-rice monoculture caused stubble burning and soil damage.
+Subsequent revolutions expanded growth to other sectors.
+White Revolution/Operation Flood (1970-96, Verghese Kurien): The Anand cooperative model made India the world's largest milk producer (230 million tonnes, 2022-23).
+Blue Revolution: India became the 2nd largest fish producer (17.7 million tonnes).
+Yellow Revolution: TMO (1986) boosted oilseeds.
+Pink Revolution covered meat/poultry.
+Golden Revolution drove horticulture growth.
+Rainbow Revolution aimed at comprehensive agricultural expansion.
+Exams frequently test Green Revolution limitations and the names of subsequent revolutions.

 MSP — Mechanism, Formula & Procurement

-Minimum Support Price (MSP) is the guaranteed price at which the government procures agricultural produce from farmers.
-The Commission for Agricultural Costs and Prices (CACP), an attached body of the Ministry of Agriculture, recommends MSP for 23 crops each season: 14 kharif crops (paddy, jowar, bajra, maize, ragi, arhar/tur, moong, urad, groundnut, sunflower, soybean, sesamum, nigerseed, cotton), 6 rabi crops (wheat, barley, gram, masoor/lentil, rapeseed/mustard, safflower), plus sugarcane (Fair and Remunerative Price — FRP determined by CACP), copra, and de-husked coconut.
-CACP considers multiple factors: cost of production, domestic and international price trends, input price changes, demand-supply conditions, terms of trade between agricultural and non-agricultural sectors, cost of living, and parity between prices paid and received by farmers.
-The MSP cost formula evolution: Before 2018-19, MSP was set on an ad-hoc basis considering various costs.
-The Swaminathan Commission (2004-06) recommended MSP at C2+50% — comprehensive cost plus 50% markup.
-From 2018-19, the government announced MSP at minimum 1.5 times A2+FL cost.
-The three cost concepts: A2 = actual paid-out costs (seeds, fertilisers, hired labour, irrigation charges, hired machinery, interest on working capital); A2+FL = A2 + imputed value of family labour; C2 = A2+FL + rental value of own land + interest on fixed capital.
-The gap between A2+FL and C2 is significant — for paddy, A2+FL is approximately Rs 1,455/quintal while C2 is Rs 2,175/quintal (2023-24).
-This means the 1.5x A2+FL formula yields MSP of approximately Rs 2,183, which is just above C2.
-For crops like cotton, the MSP is well above C2.
-Procurement is done by FCI (Food Corporation of India) and state agencies (HAFED in Haryana, MARKFED in Punjab, Civil Supplies Corporation in Chhattisgarh).
-Procurement is heavily concentrated: Punjab and Haryana alone account for over 60% of wheat procurement and 30% of rice procurement, despite producing only about 15% of national output.
-States like Bihar, UP, Jharkhand, and West Bengal have poor procurement infrastructure.
-Only rice and wheat have effective nationwide procurement; for other crops (pulses, oilseeds), procurement through NAFED and state agencies is sporadic and inadequate.
-This has led to demands for legalising MSP as a farmer's right — a key demand of farmer unions.
+Minimum Support Price (MSP) guarantees a floor price at which the government procures crops from farmers.
+CACP (Commission for Agricultural Costs and Prices), attached to the Ministry of Agriculture, recommends MSP for 23 crops each season: 14 kharif, 6 rabi, plus sugarcane (FRP), copra, and de-husked coconut.
+CACP weighs cost of production, domestic and international prices, input costs, demand-supply, terms of trade, and farmer parity.
+Three cost concepts matter for exams: A2 covers actual paid-out costs (seeds, fertilisers, hired labour, irrigation, machinery, interest).
+A2+FL adds imputed value of family labour.
+C2 adds rental value of own land and interest on fixed capital.
+The Swaminathan Commission (2004-06) recommended MSP at C2+50%.
+From 2018-19, the government set MSP at minimum 1.5 times A2+FL.
+The gap matters: for paddy, A2+FL is approximately Rs 1,455/quintal while C2 is Rs 2,175/quintal (2023-24).
+The 1.5x A2+FL formula yields MSP of about Rs 2,183 — just above C2.
+For cotton, MSP sits well above C2.
+FCI and state agencies (HAFED in Haryana, MARKFED in Punjab) handle procurement.
+Punjab and Haryana alone account for over 60% of wheat procurement and 30% of rice procurement despite producing only 15% of national output.
+States like Bihar, UP, and West Bengal have weak procurement infrastructure.
+Only rice and wheat see effective nationwide procurement.
+Procurement for pulses and oilseeds through NAFED remains sporadic.
+This gap fuels demands for legalising MSP.
+Exam favourite: the difference between A2+FL and C2 formulas.

 Food Security — PDS, NFSA & Beyond

-India's Public Distribution System (PDS) is the world's largest food security network, distributing subsidised food grains through approximately 5.3 lakh Fair Price Shops (FPS) to about 80 crore beneficiaries.
-Evolution of PDS: Universal PDS (until 1997) — available to all; Targeted PDS (TPDS, 1997) — distinguished between Below Poverty Line (BPL), Above Poverty Line (APL), and Antyodaya Anna Yojana (AAY, 2000 — poorest of the poor).
-National Food Security Act 2013 (NFSA) subsumed TPDS: Coverage — 75% rural and 50% urban households (approximately 67% of population, about 81.35 crore people).
-Entitlement — 5 kg per person per month at subsidised prices: rice Rs 3/kg, wheat Rs 2/kg, coarse grains Rs 1/kg.
-AAY households — 35 kg per family per month.
-Pregnant and lactating women — maternity benefit of Rs 6,000 and nutritious meals.
-Children 6 months to 14 years — nutritious meals through ICDS and mid-day meal scheme.
-During COVID-19, the PM Garib Kalyan Anna Yojana (PMGKAY, 2020-23) provided additional 5 kg free grains per person per month, effectively doubling the NFSA entitlement.
-PMGKAY distributed 1,118 lakh metric tonnes of food grains worth Rs 3.91 lakh crore.
-From January 2024, PMGKAY was subsumed into NFSA — all NFSA beneficiaries now receive free food grains (zero price, earlier Rs 1-3/kg).
-The annual food subsidy bill has risen enormously — Rs 2.12 lakh crore (FY24 BE).
-FCI's food management: FCI procures at MSP, stores in godowns and silos, transports to deficit states, and distributes through FPS.
-Central Pool stocks often far exceed buffer norms — wheat + rice stocks reached 104 million tonnes (July 2023) against buffer norm of about 41 million tonnes, indicating massive over-procurement and storage cost.
-FCI reforms recommended by Shanta Kumar Committee (2015): Direct cash transfers instead of physical grain distribution, decentralised procurement, outsource storage to private sector, restrict FCI operations to procurement-heavy states.
-Open Market Sale Scheme (OMSS): FCI sells excess grain in open market to cool prices.
-One Nation One Ration Card (ONORC): Portability — allows migrant workers to access PDS ration at any FPS across the country using Aadhaar authentication.
-Operational in all 36 states/UTs.
+India runs the world's largest food security network.
+The PDS distributes subsidised food grains through approximately 5.3 lakh Fair Price Shops to about 80 crore beneficiaries.
+PDS evolved from Universal PDS (until 1997) to Targeted PDS (1997, distinguishing BPL, APL, and AAY categories).
+NFSA 2013 subsumed TPDS.
+It covers 75% rural and 50% urban households (about 67% of population, 81.35 crore people).
+Entitlement: 5 kg per person per month at Rs 3/kg rice, Rs 2/kg wheat, Rs 1/kg coarse grains.
+AAY households get 35 kg per family per month.
+Pregnant and lactating women receive Rs 6,000 maternity benefit plus nutritious meals.
+Children aged 6 months to 14 years get meals through ICDS and mid-day meal schemes.
+During COVID-19, PMGKAY (2020-23) doubled NFSA entitlement with an additional 5 kg free grains per person per month.
+PMGKAY distributed 1,118 lakh metric tonnes worth Rs 3.91 lakh crore.
+From January 2024, PMGKAY merged into NFSA.
+All NFSA beneficiaries now receive free food grains (zero price, replacing the Rs 1-3/kg rates).
+Annual food subsidy: Rs 2.12 lakh crore (FY24 BE).
+FCI procures at MSP, stores grain, transports it to deficit states, and distributes through FPS.
+Central Pool stocks often exceed buffer norms.
+Wheat and rice stocks hit 104 million tonnes (July 2023) against a 41 million tonne buffer norm, signalling massive over-procurement.
+The Shanta Kumar Committee (2015) recommended direct cash transfers, decentralised procurement, and outsourcing storage.
+OMSS lets FCI sell excess grain in the open market.
+ONORC enables migrant workers to access PDS at any FPS nationwide using Aadhaar.
+It operates across all 36 states/UTs.
+Exam must-knows: NFSA prices (now zero), PMGKAY timeline, and ONORC.

 Agricultural Credit & Insurance

-Agricultural credit in India flows through a three-tier structure: Commercial banks (major source — over 75% of formal credit), cooperative banks (State Cooperative Banks → District Central Cooperative Banks → Primary Agricultural Credit Societies, covering 13+ crore farmer members), and Regional Rural Banks (43 RRBs).
-NABARD (National Bank for Agriculture and Rural Development, established 1982): Apex institution for agricultural and rural credit.
-Provides refinance to state cooperative banks, RRBs, and commercial banks.
-Manages Rural Infrastructure Development Fund (RIDF — receives shortfall amounts from banks not meeting priority sector lending targets).
-Kisan Credit Card (KCC, launched 1998): Provides revolving credit facility for crop production, post-harvest expenses, farm maintenance, and allied activities (dairy, poultry, fisheries).
-Interest rate: 7% per annum (government pays 2% subvention + 3% prompt repayment incentive = effective rate of 4% for timely repayment on loans up to Rs 3 lakh).
-Over 7.5 crore KCCs issued.
-PM-KCC saturation drive linked with PM-KISAN beneficiary database.
+Agricultural credit flows through three channels.
+Commercial banks provide over 75% of formal credit.
+Cooperative banks operate a three-tier structure: State Cooperative Banks, District Central Cooperative Banks, and Primary Agricultural Credit Societies (13+ crore farmer members).
+43 Regional Rural Banks complete the system.
+NABARD (established 1982) serves as the apex institution.
+It refinances cooperative banks, RRBs, and commercial banks.
+It manages RIDF, which receives shortfall amounts from banks missing priority sector targets.
+KCC (launched 1998) provides revolving credit for crop production, post-harvest expenses, and allied activities.
+Interest rate: 7% per annum.
+Government subvention of 2% plus 3% prompt repayment incentive brings the effective rate to 4% on loans up to Rs 3 lakh.
+Over 7.5 crore KCCs have been issued.
 Agricultural credit target for FY25: Rs 22 lakh crore.
-Priority Sector Lending (PSL): All banks must lend 40% of Adjusted Net Bank Credit (ANBC) to priority sectors, with agriculture sub-target of 18% of ANBC.
-Within agriculture, 8% must go to small and marginal farmers.
-Crop insurance: PM Fasal Bima Yojana (PMFBY, 2016): Replaced National Agricultural Insurance Scheme (NAIS) and Modified NAIS.
+PSL rules require all banks to lend 18% of ANBC to agriculture, with 8% earmarked for small and marginal farmers.
+PMFBY (2016) replaced NAIS and Modified NAIS.
 Farmer premium: 2% for kharif, 1.5% for rabi, 5% for commercial/horticultural crops.
-Remaining premium (which can be 15-25% actuarial premium) paid by central and state governments equally.
-Technology use: satellite imagery, drones, smartphone-based crop cutting experiments for faster claim settlement.
-PMFBY covers over 5.5 crore farmer applications annually.
-Criticisms: Low claim settlement ratios, delayed payouts, some states withdrew (Gujarat, Andhra Pradesh, Telangana, Jharkhand, West Bengal) due to high premium subsidy burden.
-Restructured Weather-Based Crop Insurance Scheme (RWBCIS): Payouts based on weather parameters (rainfall, temperature) rather than crop loss assessment.
-Farm loan waivers: State governments periodically waive agricultural loans (UP Rs 36,000 crore in 2017, Maharashtra Rs 34,000 crore in 2017).
-Economists criticise waivers for creating moral hazard, hurting credit culture, and benefiting better-off farmers more than the poorest landless labourers.
+Governments share the remaining actuarial premium (15-25%) equally.
+PMFBY uses satellite imagery, drones, and smartphone-based crop cutting experiments.
+It covers 5.5+ crore farmer applications annually.
+Criticisms include low claim ratios, delayed payouts, and state withdrawals (Gujarat, AP, Telangana, Jharkhand, West Bengal).
+RWBCIS pays based on weather parameters rather than crop loss assessment.
+Farm loan waivers recur periodically.
+UP waived Rs 36,000 crore in 2017; Maharashtra waived Rs 34,000 crore.
+Economists warn waivers create moral hazard, hurt credit culture, and benefit better-off farmers over the poorest landless labourers.
+Banking exams test KCC rates and PSL sub-targets.

 Agricultural Marketing Reforms